 10. Do Your Most Important Tasks in the Morning

 According to research, our willpower is stronger earlier in the day.
 So commit to completing your most important tasks earlier in the day, and you’ll be more likely to finish what needs to get done.
 Also, in retail, things tend to get busier as the day goes on.
-Dedicating the first part of your day to your most important responsibilities limits the possibility of distraction.
+Dedicating the first part of your day to the most important responsibilities on your to-do list limits the possibility of distraction.

 11. Break Down Bigger Tasks into Smaller Ones

 Breaking down larger goals into more manageable daily tasks is one of the best ways to complete projects and improve productivity in your business.
 Start by working backward from your end goal and outlining everything that needs to be accomplished to achieve your bigger goal.
 Whether you realize it or not, you’ve already done something like this when starting your business.
 To start a successful business, you needed to think about what you needed next, every step of the way.
 Working backward not only reveals the time frame in which your project can be accomplished, but allows your staff and yourself to feel more confident in your finished task.
 Once you have a grasp on everything that needs to be accomplished, decide how much time you need and work towards achieving your goal.
 As you may have encountered when starting your business, you probably aren’t aware of what you don’t know.
 So allow some wiggle room for unexpected delays that might arise because of lack of information.